appliedbinf/el_gato/docs/input_output.md

 #### report.json
 Each sample outputs a JSON file that contains relevant information about the run, which will be included in the report PDF. [reporting_module.md]

-Summary page metadata: Complete MLST profile of the sample and the abbreviation key for the symbols.
+* Report Summary page: Summary of el_gato and complete ST profile for each sample included in the report.

-Run-specific data:  [XX Add this XX]
+* Definitions Overview page: ST definitions key and evidence for support of *mompS* allele call key.

-Paired-end reads: Locus coverage information and *mompS* primer information.
+* Paired-end reads: Locus coverage information and *mompS* primer information parsed by each sample.

-Assembly: BLAST hit length and sequence identity thresholds and locus location information.
+* Assembly: BLAST hit length and sequence identity thresholds and locus location information parsed by each sample.

 #### run.log
 A detailed log of the steps taken during el_gato's running includes the outputs of any programs called by el_gato and any errors encountered.
 Some command outputs include headers (e.g., samtools coverage and BLAST).